Estimating MCMC convergence rates using common random number simulation: Introduction

+The use of CRN to generate tight bounds on the Wasserstein and total variation distance is promising.
+In this paper we show that for the Gibbs sampler for a model related to James-Stein estimators and the variance component model, CRN bounds perform significantly better than drift and minorization (DnM) bounds (see figures \ref{fig:crnvsdnmstein} and \ref{fig:vcmcrnvsdnm} and commentary in Numerical Example \ref{numex:varcomp2} for more details).
+Under certain conditions, \cite{sdesynch} and \cite{crn} show that CRN is the optimal coupling of the Wasserstein distance between simulated solutions of SDEs and two random variables in the $\mathcal{L}^2$ metric, respectively. \cite{independentmetropolishastings} shows that CRN simulation on the independent Metropolis-Hastings algorithm is the maximal coupling of the total variation distance. \cite{browniansynch} shows that the distance between two reflected Brownian motion processes simulated using CRN converge to 0 almost surely.

-Then, in Theorem~\ref{thm:summary}, we provide an estimated upper bound in terms of CRN simulation on the Wasserstein distance between a Markov chain and the corresponding stationary distribution when only the unnormalized density of the stationary distribution is known.
-We apply this theorem (Section~\ref{sec-example}) to a Bayesian regression Gibbs sampler with semi-conjugate priors.
+In Theorem~\ref{thm:summary}, using CRN simulation, we provide an estimated upper bound between the Wasserstein distance of a Markov chain and the corresponding stationary distribution when only the unnormalized density of the stationary distribution is known.
+Furthermore the $95\%$ confidence intervals of our estimates in the real data examples are fairly narrow.
+See Lemma \ref{lem:ci} and its implementation in the figures \ref{fig:simdiffstein}, \ref{fig:vcmcrn2}, \ref{fig:vcmcrnvsdnm} and \ref{fig:simdiff} and tables \ref{table:civarcompgalinjones} and \ref{table:civarcomprosecowles} for more details.

 This paper is organized as follows.
 In Section~\ref{sec:background}, we present definitions and notation.
-We also discuss the relationship between the closely related notions of coupling from the past, one-shot coupling, and the CRN technique.
-In Section~\ref{sec:2}, we present a set of random functions (of real-valued random variables) that will generate unbiased estimates of the squared $L^2-$Wasserstein distance when the CRN technique is used.
-In Section~\ref{sec:sim}, we establish convergence bounds of a Markov chain to its corresponding stationary distribution using the CRN technique when the initial distribution is not in stationarity.
-Finally, in Section~\ref{sec-example}, we apply our Theorem~\ref{thm:summary} to a Bayesian regression Gibbs sampler example.
-The code used to generate all of the tables and calculations can be found at \href{github.com/sixter/CommonRandomNumber}{github.com/sixter/CommonRandomNumber}.
+In Section~\ref{sec:sim}, we establish convergence bounds of a Markov chain to its corresponding stationary distribution using CRN simulation when the initial distribution is not in stationarity.
+In Section \ref{sec:stein}, we apply Theorem~\ref{thm:summary} to a Gibbs sampler for a model related to the James-Stein estimator and compare the CRN bound to a DnM and one-shot coupling bound in Real Data Example \ref{numex:stein}.
+In Section \ref{sec:varcomp} we apply Theorem~\ref{thm:summary} to a Gibbs sampler for a variance component model and compare the CRN bound to a DnM bound in Numerical Example \ref{numex:varcomp2} and another DnM bound in Real Data Example \ref{numex:varcomp3}.
+In Section \ref{sec-example} we apply Theorem~\ref{thm:summary} to a Gibbs sampler for a Bayesian linear regression model.

+For each numerical example, we also provide the Gelman-Rubin diagnostic and traceplots for comparison.
+While the traceplots all started using the same initial distributions as our numerical examples, the Gelman-Rubin diagnostics are calculated from an initial distribution that is overdispersed with respect to the stationary distribution, so may not be perfectly comparable.
+Finally, while the Gelman-Rubin statistic and traceplots aid in determining convergence, they do not prove that convergence has occurred.
+Our method, on the other hand, provides an unbiased estimate of an upper bound on the Wasserstein distance between the distribution of our Markov chain and the stationary distribution.